Flu Vaccine

 • are pregnant

-• are a child aged 2 to 17 years
+• are a child aged 2 to 12 years

-The flu vaccine is free if you are an adult or child aged 6 months or older and in an at-risk group.
+The flu vaccine is also free if you are an adult or child aged 6 months or older and in an at-risk group.

 Who is at risk?